Statistics Operators

 Screenshot of component operatorsStatistics mode

-Returns the value(s) which occured most often in the query window.
+Returns a collection of values which occured most often in the query window.

-We do not guarantee the results array will be sorted.
+We do not guarantee the results will be sorted.

 import { useDataTransformer } from '@electricui/timeseries-react'